-As of July 2017, Japan had entered into economic partnership agreements (EPAs) with 14 countries and ASEAN:
+Japan had also entered into economic partnership agreements (EPAs) with these 14 countries, plus ASEAN:

 Japan has held ongoing negotiations for a Regional Comprehensive Economic Partnership free trade agreement since 2012 with several countries, including: